stho32/MicroCloudClientPS/README.md

 # MicroCloudClientPS
-A powershell client module for the microcloud Client API (users perspective)
+A powershell client module for the MicroCloud Client API (users perspective)

 Essentially you have a [MicroCloud](https://github.com/stho32/MicroCloud) up and running.
 You are on a developers computer and you need like build services, test environments or stuff like that.